 - Soft lighting: a dimmable lamp or sconce within easy reach.

-- Grounding scent: a candle, essential oil, or linen spray (think cedar, vanilla, or amber).
+- Grounding scent: a candle, essential oil, or linen spray in cedar, vanilla, or amber.

 - Hydration: a carafe or pretty water glass so you actually drink it.

-- Catchall: small tray for rings, glasses, lip balm—goodbye, chaos.
+- Catchall: a small tray for rings, glasses, and lip balm to keep the chaos contained.

-- Book or journal: swap doom-scrolling for two calming pages nightly.
-IMO, it works.
+- Book or journal: swap late-night scrolling for two calming pages instead.

-Bonus: a small vase with a single stem feels luxe without trying too hard.
+A small vase with a single stem feels quietly luxe without trying too hard.

-Cozy is a full-body experience, not just a visual.
-Layer scent and sound to nudge your brain into hibernation mode (the healthy kind).
+Cozy is a full-body experience, not just a visual one.
+Layer scent and sound to gently nudge your brain into the restful, hibernation-mode kind of winter.

 Atmosphere You Can Feel